latenitefilms/TransferToolbox/docs/buy.md

 # Buy on Mac App Store

 !!!
-Transfer Toolbox has not yet been released on the Mac App Store.
+**NOTE:** Transfer Toolbox has not yet been released on the Mac App Store.
 We're waiting for Apple to review.
 !!!

 **Transfer Toolbox** is a one-time payment of **$4.99**.